Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-A/US002/01.requirements-engineering/US002-requirements-engineering..md

 >The real estate agent publishes announcements of thw owner's  properties.

-> As soon as the clients are interested on these properties, the agent schedules a meeting with the future possibility of getting a sale or property rent.
+> As soon as the clients are interested on these properties, the agent schedules a meeting with the future possibility of getting a sale or agency rent.

 ** From the client clarifications:**